Working Papers

 Designing Detection Algorithms for AI-Generated Content: Consumer Inference, Creator Incentives, and Platform Strategy

-(with Jieteng Chen and Tony Ke), under review at Marketing Science
+(with Jieteng Chen and Tony Ke), revise and resubmit at Management Science

 Generative AI has transformed content creation, enhancing efficiency and scalability across media platforms.
 However, it also introduces substantial risks, particularly the spread of misinformation that can undermine consumer trust and platform credibility.
 In response, platforms deploy detection algorithms to distinguish AI-generated from human-created content, but these systems face inherent trade-offs: aggressive detection lowers false negatives (failing to detect AI-generated content) but raises false positives (misclassifying human content), discouraging good creators.
 Conversely, conservative detection protects creators but weakens the informational value of labels, eroding consumer trust.
 We develop a model in which a platform sets the detection threshold, consumers form beliefs from content labels and decide whether to engage, and creators choose whether to adopt AI and how much effort to exert to create content.
 A central insight is that detection does not affect outcomes continuously: instead, equilibrium structure shifts discontinuously as the threshold changes.
 At low thresholds, consumers trust human labels and partially engage with AI-labeled content, disciplining AI misuse and boosting engagement.
 But when detection threshold becomes higher, this inference breaks down, AI adoption rises, and both trust and engagement collapse.
 Thus, the platform’s optimal detection strategy balances these risks, influencing content creation incentives, consumer beliefs, and overall welfare.
 More…